mpv-player/mpv/DOCS/man/vo.rst

     ``icc-profile=<file>``
         Load an ICC profile and use it to transform linear RGB to screen output.
         Needs LittleCMS 2 support compiled in.
 This option overrides the ``srgb`` property, as using both is somewhat redundant.
-It also enables linear light scaling.
+It also enables ``linear-scaling``.

     ``icc-profile-auto``